git-steven/git-steven.github.io/_posts/2024-04-03-sklearn-feature-selection.md

 For example, if the p-value for attendance is low (e.g., 0.01), it means there's only a 1% chance that the relationship between attendance and getting an A is due to random chance.
 In other words, we can be 99% confident that attendance really matters.
 In simple terms, F-values tell us which factors are the loudest or most important in affecting the outcome, while p-values tell us how confident we can be that those factors are truly important and not just random noise.

-Keep in mind that while F-values and p-values are helpful in identifying important factors, they don't tell the whole story.
+Keep in mind that while f-values and p-values are helpful in identifying important factors, they don't tell the whole story.
 It's like looking at a map and seeing the biggest cities – they're important, but there might be other smaller towns worth visiting too.
 It's always a good idea to consider the context and use your own judgment when making decisions based on these values.

 ### RFE Feature Selection
 [RFE](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html#sklearn.feature_selection.RFE) (Recursive Feature Elimination) is another powerful technique for feature selection.
 It recursively selects a subset of features by fitting a model, ranking the features based on their importance, and then removing the least important features.
 RFE can be used with various estimators, such as logistic regression or support vector machines.